SWFSC/swfscAirDAS/cran-comments.md

 * "Possibly mis-spelled words in DESCRIPTION: AirDAS, DAS, SWFSC"

-DAS is quoted with an associated reference, and AirDAS and SWFSC are acronyms detailed in the Description text
+DAS is quoted with an associated reference, while AirDAS and SWFSC are acronyms detailed in the Description text

 ## Downstream dependencies
 No downstream dependencies